 MICHAEL B. LEVIN

 Michael Levin is a partner at Wilson Sonsini Goodrich & Rosati, where he specializes in intellectual property litigation and counseling for technology companies with a focus on patent litigation, especially in the areas of software, networking, cellular and wireless telecommunications, graphical user interfaces, and electronic trading, as well as FRAND licensing disputes relating to standards essential patents.
 Since joining the firm in 1995, Mike has represented technology companies in more than 100 intellectual property disputes across the country, including disputes in district courts and before the U.S. International Trade Commission (ITC).
 In addition, Mike has successfully handled more than a dozen U.S. and international arbitrations in the AAA, ICDR, and ICC, securing for his clients some of the largest IP awards of the last decade, totaling more than $500 million.

 Michael has been recognized in Northern California Super Lawyers every year since 2005.
-In addition, he has been recognized in 2013, 2014, and 2015 in Intellectual Asset Management (IAM) magazine's IAM Patent 1000 – World's Leading Patent Practitioners guide, in which he was praised for his IP litigation expertise, including his ability to bridge the gap between the contentious and non-contentious practices by specializing in licensing disputes, with one commentator noting that he has "superb knowledge of portfolio licensing issues and is easy to work with," and another noting that he "has an encyclopaedic knowledge of standard-essential patents."
-Michael was also recognized in 2015 as an "IP Star" by Managing Intellectual Property.
+In addition, since 2013, Michael has been recognized every year in Intellectual Asset Management (IAM) magazine's IAM Patent 1000 – World's Leading Patent Practitioners guide, in which he has been praised for his IP litigation expertise, including his ability to bridge the gap between the contentious and non-contentious practices by specializing in licensing disputes, with commentators noting that Michael has "superb knowledge of portfolio licensing issues and is easy to work with," and "has an encyclopaedic knowledge of standard-essential patents."
+Michael has also been recognized every year since 2015 as an "IP Star" by Managing Intellectual Property.

 Michael serves on the firm's Member Compensation Committee.
 Prior to joining Wilson Sonsini Goodrich & Rosati, Michael served as a law clerk to Judge Ronald M. Whyte of the U.S. District Court for the Northern District of California.REPRESENTATIVE CLIENTS: